tannerduve/cslib/CONTRIBUTING.md

 - If you want notation for a common concept, like reductions or transitions in an operational semantics, try to find an existing typeclass that fits your need.
 - If you define new notation that in principle can apply to different types (e.g., syntax or semantics of other languages), keep it locally scoped or create a new typeclass.

+# Continuous Integration

+There are a number of checks that run in continuous integration.
+Here is a brief guide that includes instructions on how to run these locally.

+## Pull Request Titles

+It is required that pull request titles begun with one of the following categories followed by a
+colon: `feat`, `fix`, `doc`, `style`, `refactor`, `test`, `chore`, `perf`.
+These may optionally be followed by a parenthetical containing what area of the library the PR is working on.

+## Testing

+There is a [series of tests](/scripts/RunTests.lean) that runs for each PR.
+The components of this are

+- running the tests found in [CslibTests](/CslibTests)
+- checking that all files import [Cslib.Init](/Cslib/Init.lean), which sets up some default linting and tactics

+You can run these locally with `lake test`.

+## Linting

+CSLib uses a number of linters, mostly inherited from Batteries and Mathlib.
+These come in three varieties:

+- *syntax linters*, which appear as you write your code and will give warnings in `lake build`
+- *environment linters*, which can be run using `lake lint` or the `#lint` command
+- *text linters*, which can be run with `lake exe lint-style` and fixed automatically with the `--fix` option

+## Imports

+CSLib tests for minimized imports using `lake exe shake`, which also comes with a `--fix` option.
+Note that this tooling is not aware of imports required for tactics or typeclasses.
+Such imports may be specified as exceptions in [scripts/noshake.json](/scripts/noshake.json).

+There is a also a test that [Cslib.lean](/Cslib.lean) imports all files.
+You can ensure this by running `lake exe mk_all` locally, which will make the required changes.